Flavour mixing transport theory and resonant leptogenesis: Helicity-symmetric approximation

 We have used a series of controlled approximations to reduce the Majorana neutrino QKEs and the lepton asymmetry source term to the Boltzmann limit.
-Our CP-asymmetry parameter~\cref{eq:sum_epsilon} corresponds to the `sum' regulator~\cref{eq:epsilon-sum-regulator} in agreement with~\cite{Garny:2011hg,Iso:2013lba,Iso:2014afa}.
+The decoupling limit CP-asymmetry parameter~\cref{eq:sum_epsilon} corresponds to the sum regulator~\cref{eq:epsilon-sum-regulator} in agreement with~\cite{Garny:2011hg,Iso:2013lba,Iso:2014afa}.
 The previous work used some extra assumptions about the model parameters however, and their validity in the doubly degenerate limit have been questioned~\cite{Dev:2014laa}.
 Our derivation is very different and does not rely on these assumptions.
 We also find a clear origin and interpretation for the regulator, corresponding to the flavour coherence damping in the neutrino equation.
-Our numerical work confirmed that the sum-regulator is indeed the most accurate in the Boltzmann limit.
-It was the only regulator that provided \emph{qualitatively} good results in all regimes, as can be seen in figure~\cref{fig:final_YL_vs_massdiff}.
+Our numerical work confirmed that the sum-regulator is indeed the most accurate in the Boltzmann approach in the sense that it provided qualitatively best results in all regimes, as can be seen in figures~\cref{fig:final_YL_vs_massdiff,fig:weak_washout_with_effsumreg}, while the effective sum regulator~\cref{eq:effective_sum_regulator} is the most accurate one in the late time limit in the strong washout case.
 As a byproduct, we demonstrated quantitatively how the quantum oscillations are suppressed and the semiclassical limit arises in the hierarchical strongly damped limit $\Delta m_{21}\gg \bar \Gamma_{12} \gg H$.
 Beyond this case, the BE approach does not provide highly accurate results and QKEs are needed.
 However, we found that the helicity-symmetric QKEs give a very accurate final asymmetry throughout the resonant leptogenesis parameter range.